Developing an App or a website typically comes down to knowing 3 main languages:

 - Easy maintenance_ To make a global change, simply change the style, and all elements in all the web pages will be updated automatically.

 - Superior styles to HTML_ CSS has a much wider array of attributes than HTML, so you can give a far better look to your HTML page in comparison to HTML attributes.

 - Multiple Device Compatibility_ Style sheets allow content to be optimized for more than one type of device.
-By using the same HTML document, different versions of a website can be presented for handheld devices such as PDAs and cell phones or for printing.
+By using the same HTML document, different versions of a website can be presented for handheld devices such as PDA and cell phones or for printing.

-- Global web standards_ Now HTML attributes are being deprecated and it is being recommended to use CSS.
-So its a good idea to start using CSS in all the HTML pages to make them compatible to future browsers.
+- Global web standards_ Now HTML attributes are being deprecated, and it is being recommended to use CSS.
+So it's a good idea to start using CSS in all the HTML pages to make them compatible to future browsers.